 Bedding can play a role in enhancing the quality of sleep.
 The best sheets for someone who gets hot during the night are made from breathable fabrics, such as cotton, bamboo, or linen.

-The daily rhythms of the body’s temperature rising and falling are closely linked to the sleep-wake cycle, and people tend to feel sleepier when their body temperature is dropping.
+The daily rhythms of the body’s temperature rising and falling are closely linked to the sleep-wake cycle, and people

 In this article, we explore how temperature affects sleep and how the properties of various sheet fabrics may help keep the body cool.
 We then describe some of the best sheets for hot sleepers.

 People’s preferences vary, but experts say that, generally, the best temperature for sleep is 68°F. In some places and at certain times of the year, it can be difficult and expensive to achieve and maintain this temperature.